sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* Once this grace period is passed, your account will need to be upgraded manually again.
 		* Automatic reconnecting is tried every 2 minutes.
 		* You are also offered to manually switch the license key during this grace period.
+	* We've updated the color scheme slightly to be more aligned with modern WordPress and The SEO Framework v5.1.
 * **Improved:**
 	* We changed the WordPress version compatibility test by using an unmodified variable, instead of one plugins can alter.
 	* We modernized critical JavaScript code, slightly improving browser interaction performance.